cathydutton/cathydutton.github.io/_drafts/2017-02-18-have-no-fear.markdown

 ## Embrace user feedback

-Put your design and content choices to the test of real life.
-In order to get the user feedback we crave, we need to show real users something.
-This something will almost certainly have its problems, but it gives us a starting point which can be used to get us closer to a useable product.
+Put your design and content choices to the test in real life with real users.
+In order to get the user feedback we need, we first need to show something.
+This something will almost certainly have its flaws, but it gives us a starting point which can be used to get closer to a useable service.

 <blockquote>
 “The only thing that makes your designs better is understanding your users, measuring things in the real world”.